 - Eligible for Medicaid

-If your child qualifies for Medicare due to disability, they can join a Medicare Advantage plan.
+If your child qualifies for Medicare due to a disability, they can join a Medicare Advantage plan.

 Remember, Medicare Advantage Special Needs Plans (SNP) are not available in all areas.
 If SNPs are available, you’ll still pay your Part B premium.

 To obtain a Part D plan, your child must qualify for Medicare.
 Any person who is eligible for Medicare may join a Medicare Prescription Drug Plan.

 These plans work paired with Original Medicare or as part of a Medicare Advantage plan.